Commercial property market takes ‘severe’ hit from Covid-19

 The estate agency said both the depth and duration of Covid-19 lockdown measures had been “considerably more severe than originally anticipated in March”.

-“Although investors continued to seek out opportunities in the Irish market... and we saw some transactional activity occurring regardless, the inability of international investors to travel to the island to inspect properties posed a very real challenge and impacted investment transaction volumes,” Marie Hunt, head of research at CBRE Ireland, said.
+“Although investors continued to seek out opportunities in the Irish market . . . and we saw some transactional activity occurring regardless, the inability of international investors to travel to the island to inspect properties posed a very real challenge and impacted investment transaction volumes,” said Marie Hunt, head of research at CBRE Ireland.

 She said the office market was suffering from huge indecision with many large transactions “put on hold indefinitely”.